-Aren't getting to the hidden "why" behind what a customer segmen does or what they believe.
+Aren't getting to the hidden "why" behind what a customer segment does or believes.

 Pain points are often superficial and functional, not emotional and contradictory.
 We are not clear in the belief and behavior shifts we're trying to achieve, not realistic in identifying the human psychology/human nature barriers, and we forget the social/morale expectations society has of us in this industry.
 We also overlook that our customers are overwhelmed, busy, and have other priorities than us and our offerings.